 Two days after the primary, an LGBT activist named Katrina Schaffer donated $117,000 to the WFP (the maximum contribution allowed to a political party in New York State).
 In early July, Schaffer, whose wealth appears to come from family connections to Hallmark, then gave $500 to Cabán for Queens.
 It’s not clear why Schaffer routed the entire sizable sum to the WFP, when she could have given Cabán for Queens $35,000, the campaign maximum.

 A week after Schaffer’s money came in, the WFP brought the PR and consulting firm BerlinRosen aboard the campaign.
-It’s unclear how much BerlinRosen charged the WFP, as the party’s next financial disclosures will be in early October, but it’s also hard to see why the firm’s services were needed.
+As reported in the party’s October financial disclosure statement, the WFP paid BerlinRosen $33,000 at the end of July.
+It’s hard to see why the firm’s services were needed.
 The Cabán campaign had garnered plenty of positive media coverage throughout the final month of the primary race.

 As Ross Barkan noted at the time, given that “Cabán and her allies repeatedly denounced” the influence of real estate money in city politics, hiring a developer-friendly consulting firm seems like a contradiction.
 Large donors to Melinda Katz’s campaign including the Walentas family have close ties to BerlinRosen.